calico/catnap/README.md

 # Overview

-This is the code needed to reproduce the results from the paper "Automated, high-dimensional evaluation of physiological aging and resilience in outbred mice."
+This repository contains code for reproducing the results of our paper "Automated, high-dimensional evaluation of physiological aging and resilience in outbred mice."

 ## Structure